|

 Pumps can be modelled using a parabola fit through three known points on the manufacturer-supplied or calibrated pumping curve or using a series of Heas vs Flow points.

 All control valves can be simulated in fully closed, partially open (active) or fully open modes.
-A pump or valve can be set as closed or off by changing its current state.
+A pump or valve can be set as closed or off by changing its current state

 Optimization Technique